Breaking GUT Groups in F-Theory

 We start with a brief recap of the discussion in \cite{Donagi:2008ca}.
 There are basically three ideas for breaking the GUT group in string models.
 The first is to engineer an adjoint Higgs or a Higgs in another large representation.
 Although this is in principle possible in $F$-theory, in this way one ends up with a traditional four-dimensional GUT model.
 Such models are beset by phenomenological problems such as doublet/triplet splitting and a tension between fast proton decay and unification.
 Therefore it is more desirable to use the additional ingredients in our $F$-theoretic constructions and to look for an intrinsically higher dimensional mechanism which preserves the successes of unification but evades the problems.

 The second approach, which has been successfully implemented in the heterotic string, is to use discrete Wilson lines.
-However in order to avoid adjoint Higgses in $F$-theory, we have to wrap our 7-brane on four-cycles with trivial fundamental group\footnote{The one exception being the Enriques surface.}.
+However in order to avoid adjoint Higgses in $F$-theory, we would typically wrap our 7-brane on four-cycles with trivial fundamental group\footnote{One could consider smooth models with discrete Wilson lines, based on the Enriques surface or some surface of general type.
+However an application of the Riemann-Roch formula shows that such models have light lepto-quarks.}.
 Attempts to dualize heterotic models with discrete Wilson lines lead to 7-branes with singularities on the worldvolume.
 Although the presence of singularities is common in recent phenomenological literature on extra-dimensional GUTs \cite{Hall:2002ea,Dienes:1998vg}, in the present context we should avoid them.
-There could very well be new degrees of freedom at such singularities that spoil the running of the couplings or are not mutually supersymmetric with the other ingredients in the construction, or give rise to light particles with fractional electric charges.
+There could very well be new degrees of freedom at such singularities that spoil the running of the couplings or are not mutually supersymmetric with the other ingredients in the construction, or give rise to light particles with fractional electric charges as happens in analogous heterotic orbifold constructions.
 Given our current understanding of $F$-theory, it is impossible to know.
-Thus this approach does not appear promising in the context of $F$-theory.
+Until this point is clarified, this approach does not appear promising in the context of $F$-theory.

 The third idea is to turn on $U(1)$ fluxes on the worldvolume of the 7-brane in order to break the GUT group.
 For definiteness let us consider the case of a 7-brane with a GUT group $G=SU(5)$ wrapping a four-cycle $S$.
 We denote the elliptically fibered Calabi-Yau four-fold by $Y_4$, the section by $\sigma(B_3)$ and the inclusion of $S$ by $i: S \to \sigma(B_3)$.
 Then in order to break the GUT group we could turn on a non-trivial flux on $S$ for the hypercharge gauge field, which is embedded in $SU(5)$ as \be Y = \left(